MagFer/NavigationHeaderResizable/README.md

 # NavigationHeaderResizable

-NavigationHeaderResizable is a viewController template which contains an animatión of a header compression.
+NavigationHeaderResizable is a viewController template which contains an animation of a header compression.

 ## Demo